 THIS DATE IN HISTORY: Nov.
 7

 1975: The New York Rangers and Boston Bruins, archrivals for the first half of the 1970s, complete a franchise-altering trade involving three future Hockey Hall of Famers.
 The Rangers send center Jean Ratelle, defenseman Brad Park and minor league defenseman Joe Zanussi to the Bruins for center Phil Esposito and defenseman Carol Vadnais.

 The trade stuns everyone, especially Esposito, the NHL's top goal-scorer in each of the previous four seasons and a player who has always been reviled in New York.
 Park, regarded for several years as the best NHL defenseman not named Bobby Orr, is just as unpopular in Boston.

 "It took me probably a year to accept that I wasn't part of the Boston Bruins anymore," Esposito remembers years later.
 "All I knew about New York was between Seventh and Eighth avenues and 33rd and 34th streets, Madison Square Garden. … When I did learn the city, it was … the greatest city and the greatest fans, and we had some good years."

 Video: Phil Esposito was record-setting goal-scorer

 Twelve hours after the trade is announced, Esposito scores two goals and has an assist for the Rangers in a 7-5 loss to the California Seals in Oakland.

 Park becomes a fan favorite in Boston, where he helps cushion the impact of Orr's loss a year later.

 The trade turns out better for the Bruins, who get several superb seasons from Park and Ratelle and advance to the Stanley Cup Final in 1977 and 1978.
-Esposito's offensive numbers decline from his peak seasons, but he remains among the most dangerous scorers in the League.
+Esposito's offensive numbers decline from his peak seasons, but he remains among the most dangerous scorers in the NHL.
 Vadnais is unable to make up for the loss of Park and the Rangers miss the Stanley Cup Playoffs in 1976 and 1977, though they advance to the Final in 1979.

 Video: Bruins trade Phil Esposito to NYR